 Here’s how to charge your vape battery without a vape charger:

-You have 6 options to charge your without its charger:
+Whether you have lost your vape charger or broken it, you have 6 options to charge your vape without its charger.

 - Use a phone charger

 - Plug your vape into a desktop or laptop

 - Charge your vape with a DIY charger

 So if you want to learn all about how to recharge your vape when your charger is missing, then you’re in the right place.

 - JUUL Parts: Names and Functions?

 - Charging Disposable Vape Pen: How To?